Final Fight (video game)

-is a side-scrolling beat-'em-up video game produced by Capcom.
-Originally released as an arcade game in 1989, it was the seventh title released for the CP System hardware.
-Set in the fictional Metro City, the game lets the player control one of three street fighters: former pro wrestler and city mayor Mike Haggar, expert brawler Cody Travers, and modern-day ninja Guy.
+is a 1989 beat 'em up game developed and published by Capcom for arcades.
+It is the seventh title released for the CP System hardware.
+Set in the fictional Metro City, the player controls one of three street fighters: former pro wrestler and city mayor Mike Haggar, expert brawler Cody Travers, and modern-day ninja Guy.
 The trio set out to rescue Jessica (Haggar's daughter and Cody's girlfriend) when she is kidnapped by the Mad Gear Gang.